X-Perience: Departure & absence of singer Claudia Uhle (2007–2019)

-Comeback (2020–)
+Comeback (2020–2025)

 On December 22, 2019, the band announced the departure of Manja Kaletka and a comeback with Claudia Uhle in 2020 on their Facebook page.
 The teaser single "Dream A Dream" was released on April 10, 2020, "I Feel Like You 555" was the first radio single in 13 years and was released on May 15, 2020.
 The fifth album "555" is produced by Valicon and was released via Valicon Records on August 21, 2020.

 A new single called We Will Live Forever was announced for a release in April 2021 but was postponed to 2022.
 Meanwhile, a new mix of Cruisin' Wild was released as final single of the album on January 28, 2022.
 On January 16, 2022, singer Claudia Uhle revealed in a TikTok-livestream that the band began working on a sixth album for 2023.
 On March 3, 2023, the band released the single "We Travel the World" as the first single from the new album.
 With the single release the band started the presale and presave for the new album which production was finished at this time.
 On April 28, 2023, the single We Will Live Forever was released finally.
-The sixth album "We Travel the World" was released on August 4, 2023, and entered the German Album Charts as this week's fourth highest new entry on No. 16.
+The sixth album "We Travel the World" was released on August 4, 2023, and entered the German Album Charts as this week's fourth highest new entry on No.16.

 X-Perience revealed that they are participating for the preselection of Germany's Eurovision Song Contest on October 17, 2023.
 Their Eurovision song is called "I'll Remember", but the song was not in the final selection.

 On June 14, 2024, the band released together with DJ & remixer Daniel La Peur a cover of Mike Oldfield and Maggie Reilly classic To France as single.

+Second Departure of Claudia Uhle (2026–)

+On December 26, 2025 Claudia Uhle revealed on her official website that she is no longer part of the band.
+She will focus on her solo project Angelzoom again.

+The founding members Matthias Uhle and Alexander Kaiser are working on a 7th album.
+On the official website of X-Perience some tour dates and some hints about the future of the band.